 Authenticating to Azure AD in daemon apps with certificates

-In this sample a Windows console application (TodoListDaemonWithCert) calls a web API (TodoListService) using its app identity.
+In this sample a .NET core console application (TodoListDaemonWithCert-core) calls an ASP.Net core web API (TodoListService-Core) using its app identity.
 This scenario is useful for situations where headless or unattended job or process needs to run as an application identity, instead of as a user's identity.
 The application uses the Active Directory Authentication Library (ADAL) to get a token from Azure AD using the OAuth 2.0 client credential flow, where the client credential is a certificate.

 Looking for previous versions of this code sample?
 Check out the tags on the releases GitHub page.

 How to Run this sample